 - cough drops

 For first aid kits, there are many pre-made kits available online.
 I made my kit mostly from the Dollar Store and was able to customize exactly what I wanted.
 However, pre-made kits have the advantage of filling in the basic without you having to think about it.
 They can scale to the size you need and are pretty cost effective.
 I recommend this small, compact first aid kit if you aren't planning to build your own.
-I go in-dept into first aid kits in my post on them here.
+I go in-dept into first aid kits in my post on them: 3 Extra Places for a First Aid Kit.

 - bar soap